 Jesus describes salvation as a gift placed into hands stronger than ours.
 He speaks of His sheep known and protected by the Father’s care even as they unmistakably follow His voice.
 The apostles echo this confidence while calling believers to continue in faith, not as a threat but as the natural outworking of new life.

-Here is how these truths meet us in real life: God’s promises steady our hearts, and our response—repentance, obedience, community, and prayer—keeps turning us back toward the One who holds us.
+God’s promises steady our hearts, and our response—repentance, obedience, community, and prayer—keeps turning us back toward the One who holds us.
 As we stay near the Word of God, the life He plants in us begins to bear fruit over time.
 Tending the garden does not create the life, but it does help that life flourish.

 How do we reconcile verses about assurance with warnings about falling away?

-Scripture places strong assurance and serious warnings side by side.
+side by side.
 Assurance passages anchor us in God’s power to save; warning passages function like guardrails that keep genuine believers on the road.
-Together they form a wise tension: those truly united to Christ will persevere, and the warnings are one means God uses to preserve them in faith.
+They form a wise tension: those truly united to Christ will persevere, and God uses these warnings to preserve them in faith.

 What about people who seemed genuine but later rejected the faith?

 John notes that some who depart were never truly of the family, even if they appeared so for a time.
-Jesus’ parable of soils shows that initial responses can look vibrant yet remain shallow.
+Jesus’ parable of soils shows that initial responses can look lively yet remain shallow.
 This doesn’t minimize grief or complexity, but it suggests that lasting fruit and continuing trust reveal authentic new birth.

 Can We Lose Salvation? listening carefully to key passages